Protonull/CivVoxelMap/.github/README.md

 # Changes

 - Cave Mode is disabled by default.
+- Helmets will no longer show on radar by default.
 - Added option to disable VoxelMap's brightness and opacity elevation indicator. (enabled by default)
 - Added option to hide crouched players. (disabled by default)